HOW AN AUSTIN MOTORCYCLE ACCIDENT LAWYER CAN HELP YOU WITH YOUR CLAIM

-Our attorneys will work with witnesses, law enforcement, and you to ensure that your legal rights are asserted in a court of law.
+Our motorcycle accident attorneys in Austin will work with witnesses, Texas law enforcement, and you to ensure that your legal rights are asserted in a court of law.

-Every individual in Texas who operates a motorcycle under the age of 21 must wear a helmet while operating his or her motorcycle.
-Individuals who are over the age of 21 may operate a motorcycle without a helmet only if they have completed a certified motorcycle operator training and safety course and are covered by an approved health insurance plan.
+Every individual in Texas who operates a motorcycle under the age of 21 is required to wear a helmet while operating his or her motorcycle.
+Individuals who are over the age of 21 may ride without a helmet only if they have completed a certified motorcycle operator training and safety course and are covered by an approved health insurance plan.

 It is never advisable to operate a motorcycle without wearing a safety helmet.
 Traumatic head injuries are common among those injured in motorcycle accidents.
 If you wear a helmet when you operate a motorcycle, you can reduce your risk of head injury by 69 percent.
 Wearing a helmet while operating a motorcycle also reduces your risk of death by 37 percent.

 Nearly every motorcyclist who crashes is a motorcyclist who is self-taught.
-Professional training is one of the best things you can do to ensure that you do not get seriously injured while riding a motorcycle.
+Professional training is one of the best things you can do to ensure that you do not get seriously injured while riding your bike.

 The State of Texas requires all motorcycle riders to attend a training course before being granted a motorcycle license by the state.
 Motorcyclists who want to learn more about operational safety can contact the Texas Department of Public Safety.
 This agency offers specialized training courses as well as intermediate and advanced courses to interested parties.

 Nevertheless, motorcyclists must always remember to operate motorcycles in a safe and responsible manner.
 Every motorcyclist should follow these tips on the road: